-''' wanbootutil keygen -d -c -o net=net-ip, cid=client-ID, type=key-type net-ip The IP address of the subnet for the client you want to install.
+wanbootutil keygen -d -c -o net=net-ip,cid=client-ID,type=key-type net-ip The IP address of the subnet for the client you want to install.

-client-ID The ID of the client you want to install.
-The client ID can be a user-defined ID or the DHCP client ID.

-key-type The key type you want to install on the client.
-Valid key types are '''
+- client-ID The ID of the client you want to install.
+The client ID can be a user-defined ID or the DHCP client ID. - key-type The key type you want to install on the client.
+Valid key types are 3des, aes, or sha1.